 Disclaimer: U.S. Department of Education Student Financial Assistance Students interested in applying for financial assistance available through the U.S. Department of Education (USDE) must complete their application process as soon as possible to ensure eligibility for these funds and to ensure that your educational goals can be met without interruption.
 The most common sources of federal aid are made available to students through the Federal Pell Grant Program and the Federal Direct Loan Program.

-Shear perfection does not guarantee applicants will receive financial aid and the dollars amount.
+Shear Perfection Academy does not guarantee applicants will receive financial aid and the dollars amount.
 All applicants that qualify will receive the amount approved by FAFSA

 FEDERAL PELL GRANTS

-For the 19-20 award year, provide up to $6,195 of financial aid for each academic year of study.
+For the 20-21 award year, provide up to $6,345 of financial aid for each academic year of studt for those who qualify.

 Other eligibility conditions apply.